farhadGithub/MyNotes/DataScieneVM/RemoteDesktop.md

 # Remote Desktop from Windows to Ubuntu Using X11VNC
-Although Ubuntu comes with a desktop sharing tool, I was not able to get to work.
-Instead, here I describe how to set up a full desktop.
-We use tightvncserver for light connection and x11vnc for full connection.

 ## Steps for full desktop on the server (Ubuntu machine):
 On the Ubuntu desktop dash, type "Desktop Sharing" and open "Desktop Sharing Preferences" (From command line, this is equivalent of calling vino-preferences).
 Check "Allow other users to view your desktop", "Allow other user to control your desktop", "Requier the user to enter this password."
 Enter a password.
 Also select "Only when someone is connected."
 All these options can also be set from the command line.
 Press "Close."